Windows smashed in downtown Portland Rittenhouse protest - KTVZ

 Windows smashed in downtown Portland Rittenhouse protest

 PORTLAND, Ore.
 (AP) — Law enforcement in Portland Friday night declared a riot as about 200 demonstrators protested the acquittal of a teen who killed two people and injured another in Wisconsin.
-KOIN TV reports that the Multnomah County Sheriff’s Office said the protesters were breaking windows, throwing objects at police and talking about burning down a local government building in downtown Portland.
-The crowd had dispersed by about 11 p.m.
+The Multnomah County Sheriff’s Office said the protesters were breaking windows, throwing objects at police and talking about burning down a local government building in downtown Portland.
 The Portland Police Bureau said several people were given citations, but only one person who had an outstanding warrant from another matter was arrested.
-The protesters gathered following the acquittal of Kyle Rittenhouse in Kenosha, Wisconsin.
+Protests have been held in several other U.S. cities nationwide following the acquittal of Kyle Rittenhouse in Kenosha, Wisconsin.

 Comments